xopto/pyxopto/docs/source/mcvox/fluence.rst

     z_centers = fluence.z    # or as zaxis.centers

-The fluence data are stored in a 3D numpy array that can be accessed through the :py:attr:`~xopto.mcbase.mcfluence.Fluence.data` property.
+The fluence data are stored in a 3D numpy array that can be accessed through the :py:attr:`~xopto.mcbase.mcfluence.Fluence.raw` or :py:attr:`~xopto.mcbase.mcfluence.Fluence.data` properties.
 The individual voxels are addressed / sliced as :python:`data[z_slice, y_slice, x_slice]`.
-Note that the values in the fluence data array are the unscaled sums of deposited / absorbed photon packet weights.
+Note that the values returned by the :py:attr:`~xopto.mcbase.mcfluence.Fluence.raw` property are the unscaled sums of deposited / absorbed photon packet weights while the values returned by the :py:attr:`~xopto.mcbase.mcfluence.Fluence.data` property are scaled by the inverse of the product between the voxel volume and the number of launched packets.
+Also note that the voxel size is constant for the :py:class:`~xopto.mcbase.mcfluence.Fluence` but changes with location for the :py:class:`~xopto.mcbase.mcfluence.FluenceRz` and :py:class:`~xopto.mcbase.mcfluence.FluenceCyl`.

 After completing the Monte Carlo simulation, the fluence accumulator can be viewed using the :py:meth:`~xopto.mcbase.mcfluence.Fluence.plot` method.
 The